 The Shittertonites (Shittertonians?) had another problem associated with their place name; pranksters kept stealing the standard name board at the entrance to the village.
-Who knows how many man caves have these mementoes adorning their walls?
+Who knows how many man caves have these mementos of a night in a nearby pub adorning their walls?

 Villagers got so fed up with replacing the sign only to have someone else nick it again, that they took action.
 Residents contributed £680 ($900) for a new sign that is carved into a one-and-a-half-tonne block of granite that is set in a concrete base (below).